How to ensure successful windscreen repairs in cold winter weather?

 During the cold winter months in the UK the very thought of standing outdoors in the icy weather repairing the windscreen of a vehicle may bring 'shivers down your spine'.
 While it is possible to repair a chipped windscreen on a cold day, it needs to be done with care.

-The windscreen repair resin used to repair a windscreen, takes longer to cure when the temperatures are below 10 degrees Celsius.
-The warmer the temperature, the quicker resin cures.
-An additional one or two minutes needs to be added to the curing cycle in winter.
-The use of a UV lamp and warm it up before stating the repair work.
 If you are a professional and travelling to different sites to do repair work, keep the tubes of resin warm and whenever possible, pre-warm the windscreen to get the glass to over 15 degrees Celsius.
 The vehicle’s heater is the best way to warm the glass but other types of heaters can be used as well.
 Just be careful not to heat the glass too quickly, to too higher a temperature or on too small an area as windscreen damage is more likely to spread under these circumstances.

 The red and green LED’s illuminate when the unit is connected to a 12 volt power supply.
 The unit is fitted with a thermal cut out to prevent overheating.
 If the cut out activates, the red light remains on but the green light is now off.
 The unit will now start to cool down, when the temperature drops by 15oC the thermal cut out will automatically re-set and the green light will switch on and the unit will start to heat up again, thus maintaining a working temperature.